Helena Sanders

-Helena Sanders née Charles (16 April 1911 – 14 June 1997) was a Cornish humanitarian, cultural activist, politician and poet.
+Helena Sanders née Charles (16 April 1911 – 14 June 1997) was a humanitarian, cultural activist, politician and poet.
 Sanders was the founder of the political party, Mebyon Kernow, in 1951.
 She was also well known for her feline welfare efforts in Venice.

 Biography

 Sanders was born in Kolkata.
 Her mother died when she was three.

 In the 1920s she worked in the slums of Bermondsey.
 During the Second World War, she joined the London Ambulance Service.
 She organised assistance for displaced members of the population of Heligoland and also Jewish refugees during and after the war.

 She graduated from Oxford in 1948 and by 1949 she became the Cornish representative on the Central Committee of European Communities and Regions.

 In 1950, she organised a group of actors to perform the play Bewnans Meriasek in Cornish at the Celtic Congress.
 It was performed in several places in Cornwall and was Cornwall's entry to the Festival of Britain.

 Sanders was the first leader of the Cornish political party Mebyon Kernow (MK), founded by herself in January 1951.
 Sanders felt that Cornish culture was being destroyed.
 She went on to lead the party for four years.
 Sanders was the also the first person to put MK policies to the electorate when she won a seat on Camborne–Redruth Urban District Council in 1953.
 Her slogan was 'A Square Deal for the Cornish.'
 Sanders had a more "separatist" agenda than others in the party, which led to divisions within the group.
 She was succeeded as Chairman of MK by Major Cecil Beer in 1957.

 Sanders also founded and served as editor for New Cornwall, a monthly magazine effectively serving as the voice of Mebyon Kernow.
 She was interested in the governing structure of the Isle of Man as a potential model for Cornwall and sympathized with other Celtic nationalist and separatist movements.

 She became a member of Gorseth Kernow under the Bardic name of Maghteth Boudycca ('Daughter of Boudicca') at Trethevy Quoit in 1953.
 She organised residential courses in the Cornish language, where Richard Gendall and Tony Snell met and wrote poetry in the language.